 Thinking about a personal loan?
 It could be a great solution to pay for unexpected costs, urgent expenses, or to consolidate debt.
 Taking out a personal loan may also help build your credit when you make payments on time and when you use it to pay off revolving credit like credit card debt.

 When you apply for a personal loan, the lender typically reports it to the major credit reporting agencies.
-That means it shows up on your credit report, and can slightly lower your credit score for a short time.
-Here’s what else you should know about how a personal loan can affect your credit score.
+That means it shows up on your credit report, and may slightly lower your credit score for a short time.
+Here’s what else you should know about how a personal loan may affect your credit score.

 How Do Personal Loans Hurt Your Credit Score?

 A personal loan is debt.
 How you manage that debt, and the amount of debt you have, impacts your credit score.
 Here’s how a personal loan can hurt your credit score.

 It Triggers a Hard Inquiry On Your Credit Report